176. Second Highest Salary

 +-------------+------+ | Column Name | Type | +-------------+------+ | id | int | | salary | int | +-------------+------+ id is the primary key (column with unique values) for this table.
 Each row of this table contains information about the salary of an employee.

-Write a solution to find the second highest distinct salary from the Employee
+Write a solution to find the second highest distinct salary from the Employee table.
+If there is no second highest salary, return null (return None in Pandas).

 The result format is in the following example.